ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Leave the OSCORE group (see {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g., if not supporting the indicated new algorithms; or

-* Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+* Remain in the OSCORE group and use the Group OSCORE Security Context after having updated it as defined above.

 Every group member, upon receiving updated values for 'cred_fmt', 'sign_alg', 'sign_params', 'ecdh_alg' and 'ecdh_params' MUST either:

 * Leave the OSCORE group, e.g., if not supporting the indicated new format, algorithms, parameters and encoding; or

 * Leave the OSCORE group and rejoin it (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).
-When rejoining the group, a new authentication credential in the indicated format used in the OSCORE group MUST be provided to the Group Manager.
+When rejoining the group, an authentication credential in the indicated format used in the OSCORE group MUST be provided to the Group Manager.
 The authentication credential as well as the included public key MUST be compatible with the indicated algorithms and parameters.

-* Use the new parameter values, and, if required, perform the following actions.
+* Remain in the OSCORE group and use the Group OSCORE Security Context after having updated it as defined above, and, if required, perform the following actions.

    - Provide the Group Manager with a new authentication credential to use in the OSCORE group (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}).
 The new authentication credential MUST be in the indicated format used in the OSCORE group.
 The new authentication credential as well as the included public key MUST be compatible with the indicated algorithms and parameters.